 260-399-7700, ext.
 6309

-Kenan is a USF graduate with a BS in Health and Exercise Science who is currently on track in the MBA program.
+Kenan is a USF graduate with a BS in Health and Exercise Science and an MBA.
 He chose USF because of the personal class sizes, beautiful campus and the chance to be a part of the men’s soccer team.
 He has great memories of his undergraduate times playing soccer, as well as watching football and enjoying other fun events in Bishop D’Arcy Stadium, his favorite spot on campus.

 Kenan’s advice: “Set goals, go outside your comfort zone, never be scared to make mistakes, and learn from those mistakes.”